hawkeyes0v0/PogCutoffResume/README.md

 ok I think I have the firmware for the cutoff boards finished now.

-# Functions are:
+# Functions:
 - cutoff at minimum voltage
 - resume at resume voltage
 - max temperature cutoff (could flipflop a bit since theres no hysteresis, but you have bigger things to worry about at this point)
-- periodic reset trigger on aux1 pin
+- periodic reset
-- idle reset trigger on aux1 pin and listen for pinstate change on aux2 pin
+- idle reset, listen for pinstate change on aux2 pin
+- single button menu to configure the board during runtime

 # Testing Info:
 So I really havent had time to do extensive testing, but I have tested the below: